Acromatic/rdr2-online-ahk/README.md

 * The numpad has keys with special properties that AHK has problems dealing with, CTRL, ALT, Windows Key, are all like this
 * Social Club uses home key, binding shift+any number will cause you not to be able to run with a horse and pull a weapon properly
 * F1, F4, F12 are all used by the game
-* F, C, V, B, N, M, L, H, G, R, E, are all used in game, you'll get issues binding these and more
+* F, C, V, B, N, M, L, H, G, R, E, X, are all used in game, you'll get issues binding these and more
 * Generally speaking don't bind any of these, or with shift because of run, will also toggle the autorun off

 ## Contributing

+  This script is the culmination of macro scripts over the past 6 years, and 7 or more contributors.
   Contributions are very welcome!
 Either report errors, bugs and propose features or directly submit code:

   1. Fork it